vedph/cadmus-graph/docs/walking.md

 ![walking graph - 1](img/graph-walk-0.png)

+>Note: this is done via repository `GetTripleGroups`, which receives the paging, filtering, and sorting parameters, and returns the requested page with triple predicates and their totals.

 So, we start with a minimalist visualization, where the origin node is linked to shapes representing groups of triples linked to that node, with their count.
 Users can now start walking in any direction: for instance, they might choose to pick the `rdfs:label` shape linked to the origin node.
 This will expand that shape by connecting it to a paged and eventually further filtered set of nodes.

+>Note: this is done via repository `GetLinkedNodes` and `GetLinkedLiterals`.

 Once we have nodes, the walking process can cyclically resume from them, by focusing on each desired node in turn.
 Say we focus on the `rdfs:label` property groups: in this case, this expands into 3 literals, representing 3 labels attached to Petrarch in different languages: